A solar eclipse is caused by an angry bear biting the sun when it refused to move out of his way.

 Beliefs of the indigenous Indian tribe Pomo of Northern California

-It was early in the morning and we all slowly filled with anticipation.
-We had our glasses which, as we found out, significantly increased in a monetary value with the time of eclipse coming.
-Sun was still up and bright, and the occasional cloud didn’t ruin our excitement.
+It was early in the morning, and we all slowly filled with anticipation.
+We had our glasses which, as we found out, significantly increased in a monetary value with the time of the eclipse coming.
+The sun was still up and bright, and the occasional cloud didn’t ruin our excitement.
 We were ready for a big day.

 I looked at Bentley and saw a slight change in his behavior.
-He followed me closer as if not wanting to lose me from his sight.
+He followed me closer, as if not wanting to lose me from his sight.
 The time around noon was his nap time, but he was awake.
-He kept looking up to me as wanting to find out my intentions.
+He kept looking up at me as wanting to find out my intentions.

-I looked through my glasses and saw sun starting to miss slight sliver on its right side.
+I looked through my glasses and saw the sun starting to miss a slight sliver on its right side.
 Bentley kept clinging to my leg.
 Then the air became darker, murkier, and one could see the gray shadow over our neighborhood.
-Sun was still bright, but the neighborhood was changing.
-Suddenly Bentley walked away from me and hid in a farthest and darkest corner of our patio.
+The sun was still bright, but the neighborhood was changing.
+Suddenly, Bentley walked away from me and hid in a farthest and darkest corner of our patio.
 His head hidden from the world.

 I stayed outside and turned my head around.
 The quiet was striking.
 Just stillness.
-Birds, always busy and tweety in the morning, all were gone and it felt as it always feels after darkness.
+Birds, always busy and chirpy in the morning, all were gone, and it felt as it always feels after darkness.

 Chris looked around and said, “Can you hear?”

-Then I noticed the familiar, calming chirps.
+Then I noticed the familiar, calming sounds.
 But it never happened in the middle of the day.
 Usually at or after the sundown.

 I looked through my glasses and saw the bear ate most of the sun’s circle.